verticalsoftware/vertical-cli/docs/advamced.md

     options);
 ```

+## Lower level API

-## Inspecting the call site
+### Getting the call site

 Application's can see all the data the library uses to perform command invocation by inspecting the `ICallSiteContext` object.
-The best way to see this is to view the generated source file.
+The best way to see an example of building the call site is to view the application's generated source file.
 This data can be obtained by creating the call site manually.

 ```csharp
 // Note: the default value is necessary for call sites that are invoked that do not